Alliance for Aging Research

 The Alliance for Aging Research is a non-profit organization based in Washington, D.C., that promotes medical research to improve the human experience of aging.
 Founded in 1986 by Daniel Perry, the Alliance also advocates and implements health education for consumers and health professionals.

 The Alliance is governed by a board of directors.
 Susan Peschin is the chief executive officer and president.

+Activities

 Policy

-Main policy areas include aging research funding, FDA funding, stem cell research funding and improving health care for older Americans.
+Main policy areas include aging research funding, FDA funding, stem cell research funding, and improving health care for older Americans.
 The Alliance holds congressional briefings to increase awareness of such diseases and conditions as osteoporosis, Alzheimer's disease, oral care and diabetes.

 Coalitions

-The Alliance also serves on a number of coalitions and committees including: Friends of the National Institute on Aging (NIA), the Alliance for a Stronger FDA, Coalition for the Advancement of Medical Research (CAMR), Partnership to Fight Chronic Disease, and the National Coalition on Mental Health and Aging.
+The Alliance also serves on several coalitions and committees including Friends of the National Institute on Aging (NIA), the Alliance for a Stronger FDA, Coalition for the Advancement of Medical Research (CAMR), Partnership to Fight Chronic Disease, and the National Coalition on Mental Health and Aging.